Story: Interdenominational Christianity

 Revival Fire

 In 1927 Arthur Dallimore started a healing and evangelistic mission in Auckland.
-By 1932 2,000 people attended his Revival Fire Mission meetings and the only building that could hold them was the Auckland Town Hall.
+By 1932 2,000 people were attending his Revival Fire Mission meetings and the only building that could hold them was the Auckland Town Hall.
 Dallimore gave blessed handkerchiefs to followers to cure sickness.
 One grateful user wrote: ‘Last Sunday night I only just arrived home from your mission when my [motorcycle] battery went flat.
 Knowing I had no means of getting it recharged, I tied a blessed handkerchief round the battery box and prayed in faith for it to be ready to use tonight.
 This morning when I went to the garage and switched on the lights they were as bright as ever, and the battery was fully charged.’1.

 Evangelical missions